 4) Many homeowners list the bank as an UNSECURED NON CONSUMER DEBT.
 It is up to them to prove it.
 This is the key.

 5) This is gut wrenching stuff.
 Make sure you have a good support network so you can get help.
-If you haven’t done so, hook up with someone in the Local Meet up directory.
+If you haven’t done so, hook up with someone in the local area.
 REACH OUT.
 HELP OTHERS!
 We need each other.
 You don’t have to do this alone.
+As a member of our Foreclosure Defense Program, you get access to our exclusive Members Only Facebook group where you can connect with other homeowners.

 6) Most important.
 You can only do this Adversary Proceeding process in Chapter 13. ie. YOU CAN NOT DO ADVERSARY PROCEEDING IN CHAPTER 7.